surfcx/tripsync/privacy-policy.md

 ## 12. Contact us

-If you have any questions about this Privacy Policy or how TripSync handles your data, please email us at **support@tripsync.app**.
+If you have any questions about this Privacy Policy or how TripSync handles your data, please email us at **neelagiri@outlook.com**.
 If you need our postal mailing address (for example, to exercise a legal right that requires written correspondence), email us and we will provide it.

 If you are in the European Economic Area or the United Kingdom, you also have the right to lodge a complaint with your local data protection authority.